What is a liver transplant?

 - A psychiatrist or psychologist

-- Other team members such as a dietitian, a chaplain, or an anesthesiologist
+- Other members, such as a dietitian, a chaplain, or an anesthesiologist

 The transplant evaluation process includes:

 - Psychological and social evaluation.
 Many different issues are assessed.
-They include stress, financial concerns, and if you will have support from family or friends after your surgery.
+They include stress, financial concerns, and if you'll have support from family or friends after your surgery.

 The transplant center team will review all of your information.
 Each transplant center has rules about who can have a liver transplant.